Each year I pick my Lent. Gross! No, I’m not talking about belly-buttons.

 What I’m Giving up for Lent

-I’ll share one ‘vice’ I’m giving up for Lent.
+I’ll share one ‘vice’ I often give up for Lent.
 Coffee.
 It is a ritual steeped in mysticism.
 Some would even call coffee a miracle drug.

 Drug indeed.
 I find that I sometimes get a headache and moody if I don’t get my ‘fix’ in the morning.
 It is something that I come to rely on.
 I don’t want to rely on some liquid in a cup.
 That’s why I give up coffee each year during Lent.